 In May 2022, we donated 10 million yen to Plan International Japan, a public interest incorporated foundation, to provide humanitarian aid to Ukrainian children and their parents who were fleeing their country due to the escalation of war in Ukraine.

-In addition, 307 directors and employees made humanitarian aid donations, which were matched by the Company with an additional donation of the same amount.
+In addition, 307 executives and employees made humanitarian aid donations and the Company matched the amount of donations collected.